Education and Tangible Resources:

 • Clumsiness → may be athletic when focused, but clumsy when walking or casually moving.
 Bumps into doorways, misjudges distances, spills drinks frequently, or drops items.

-• Fidgeting for Regulation → Rocks in chairs, taps fingers, pen clicking, head bobbing, tight blinking, runs hands through hair, bounces legs, or chews on lips or objects when thinking.
+• Fidgeting for Regulation → Rocks in chairs, taps fingers, pen clicking, head bobbing, tight blinking, runs hands through hair, bounces legs, chews on lips or objects when thinking, humming, singing to self, talking to self/objects, pinching skin, twiddling with hands.

-• Strength Regulation Issues → Grips things too tightly or too softly (e.g., breaking a pencil when writing or struggling to open a jar)
+• Strength Regulation Issues → Grips things too tightly without realizing (e.g., breaking a pencil when writing)

 II.
 Communication & Social Interaction